abhishekbudhale/AbhishekBudhale.github.io/README.md

 - 🔭 I’m currently working on [Decluttering Domestic Robot](https://github.com/HrushikeshBudhale/decluttering_domestic_robot)

-- 🌱 Currently pursuing **Master's degree in robotics**
+- 🌱 Pursuing **Master's degree in robotics**

 - 👨‍💻 All of my projects are available at [https://github.com/HrushikeshBudhale/](https://github.com/HrushikeshBudhale/)

-- 💬 You can ask me about **Controls, Perception, Planning or Robotics in general**
+- 💬 You can ask me about **Controls, Perception, Planning or anything related to Robotics**

 - 📄 Know about my experiences [link](link)